technomancy/bussard/Contributing.md

 Contributions are preferred as GitLab merge requests on feature branches.
 Emailing patches is OK too.

-Our goal is compatibility with LÖVE 0.9.0+, but 0.10.x is pretty close to 0.9.x, so it should be fine to test primarily in that.
-A few non-essential features that only work in 0.10.x are OK but should be noted with comments.

 During development you can enable cheating (via the `ship.cheat` field) to make debugging easier.
 To enable cheating run Bussard with `--cheat` argument; you can disable it again by running with `--no-cheat` argument.
 The state of